-4.1 The business and operations of the Group may be affected by resolution measures developed by its regulators, including those introduced in accordance with the Directive (EU) 2014/59, as amended on or prior to 31 December 2020 (including, without limitation, by Directive 2019/879), as it forms part of the domestic law of the UK by virtue of the EUWA ("BRRD"), and the Banking Act 2009
+4.1 The business and operations of the Group may be affected by resolution measures developed by its regulators, including those introduced in accordance with the Directive (EU) 2014/59, as amended on or prior to 31 December 2020 (including, without limitation, by Directive 2019/879) (the "BRRD"), as implemented by the Banking Act 2009 (the "UK BRRD")

 The wide-ranging powers introduced and to be introduced by the Group's regulators to enable them to intervene and alter the business and operations as well as the capital and debt structure of an unsound or failing bank could have significant consequences for the Group's profitability, its competitive strength, its financing costs and the implementation of its global strategy.
 The exercise or prospective exercise of resolution powers may have a material adverse effect on the Group's financial condition, results of operations and prospects.
-For example, whilst the PRA have not historically challenged Standard Chartered Bank ("SCB")'s compliance with the contractual recognition of bail-in requirement, it remains open to the PRA to comment on this, which could require SCB to renegotiate relevant contracts in the future, incurring additional costs to the Group in doing so.
+For example, whilst the PRA have not historically challenged SCB's compliance with the contractual recognition of bail-in requirement, it remains open to the PRA to comment on this, which could require SCB to renegotiate relevant contracts in the future, incurring additional costs to the Group in doing so.